 The term, high-functioning alcoholic describes alcoholics who hold a job, meet home and family responsibilities and engage in social and community activities.
 However, throughout all of these events, such alcoholics are drinking.
 In fact, many high-functioning alcoholics are not only flourishing in their lives, but many have achieved great successes.

 Because they are successful in many areas of life, many high-functioning alcoholics strongly deny their problem, which prevents them from seeking the treatment they need.
-Their denial is often coupled with denial from colleagues and loved one, thus increasing the strength of the addiction.
+Their denial is often coupled with denial from colleagues and loved ones, thus increasing the strength of the addiction.
 In addition, high-functioning alcoholics engage the following behaviors:

 - Justify their drinking to relieve stress or reward themselves for accomplishments